tsyeap88/Portfolio/IST 565 Data Mining/README.md

-# Final Project: Investigating the Case of Jack the Ripper with Data Mining
+# Final Project:

+## Investigating the Case of Jack the Ripper with Data Mining

+## Team: Audrey Crockett, TS Yeap

 #### Can we identify who is Jack the Ripper using data mining?